 Double major support: The application should support students pursuing double majors.
 This can be expanded to include majors outside of those offered by the school of engineering.

-Honours support: The application should support students pursuing double majors or honours programs.
-Study plans should incorporate the details in the Bachelor of Engineering (Honours) program, showing the necessary requirements to complete it.
+Multiple years: Units in each major and the prerequisites can change from year to year.
+Flexibility to choose year of commencement, which defines a particular unit set in the major, is desirable.

 100 Dollar client value test: